george-hawkins/micropython-wifi-setup/docs/python-poetry.md

 poetry config pypi-token.pypi $(< ~/pypi-token)
 ```

-Usually `config` entries end up in your global Poetry config file (on Linux, it's `.config/pypoetry/config.toml`, for other platforms see [here](https://python-poetry.org/docs/configuration/)).
-However for tokens Poetry uses [keyring](https://pypi.org/project/keyring/) to store this value in your system's keyring service.
+Usually, `config` entries end up in your global Poetry config file (on Linux, it's `.config/pypoetry/config.toml`, for other platforms see [here](https://python-poetry.org/docs/configuration/)).
+However, for tokens, Poetry uses [keyring](https://pypi.org/project/keyring/) to store this value in your system's keyring service.

 Building and publishing
 -----------------------